ipanitchkov/beeline-nodejs/ExpressRules.md

   dataset: 'your dataset comes here',
   express: {
     rules: [
-      { key: 'path', condition: '===', value: '/api/v1/healthcheck', sampleRate: 10000 },
+      { condition: 'req.path === "/api/v1/healthcheck"', sampleRate: 10000 },
-      { key: 'statusCode', condition: '===', value: 200, sampleRate: 100 },
+      { condition: 'res.statusCode === 200 && durationMs > 1000', sampleRate: 5 },
-      { key: 'statusCode', condition: '<', value: 500, sampleRate: 5 },
+      { condition: 'res.statusCode >= 500', sampleRate: 1 },
-// all requests not filtered by the rules above will have a sampleRate of 1
+      // all requests not filtered by the rules above will have a sampleRate of process.env['HONEYCOMB_SAMPLERATE'] or 1 if not defined
     ],
   },
 });